 Liliana Munoz is a Marketing Manager at EverString, a top B2B data company.
 She has extensive expertise managing teams and leading account-based marketing initiatives, including launching and maintaining a program that achieved over 600 percent projected return on investment in six months.
 She was named as a Finalist for OpsStar’s 2020 ABM program the year after.
 She has worked in customer service, human resource management, and supply chain management before.

-Drip’s Senior Product Manager is Alisa Haman, a marketing e-commerce engine that enables customers to personalize experiences to generate revenue and marketing strategy.
+Drip’s Senior Product Manager is Alisa Haman, a marketing e-commerce engine that enables customers to personalise experiences to generate revenue and marketing strategy.

 With five years as a director of product, Haman has made quick work of advancing within the fast-growing startup.
 Haman joined Drip after spending two and a half years at BlackLine, where she increased the client count and product revenue from $300K to $1 million ACV.